otr4j/otrv4/otrv4.md

 This protocol specification is a draft.
 It's currently under constant revision.
 ```

+`FIXME consider that i, j, k control the ratchet, and also we rely on i, k for determining the authenticator.
+We need to be aware that the authenticator can be verified only after ratcheting.
+Therefore, ratcheting must be reversible (or predictive) otherwise we cannot mitigate false/fabricated messages.`

 This document describes version 4 of the Off-the-Record Messaging protocol.
 OTR version 4 (OTRv4) provides better deniability properties by the use of a
 deniable authenticated key exchange (DAKE), and better forward secrecy through